dobrou/CsvLINQPadDriver/README.md

 CsvLINQPadDriver is LINQPad 6 data context dynamic driver for querying CSV files.

-You can query data in CSV files with LINQ, just like it would be regular database.
-No need to write custom data model, mappings etc.
+- You can query data in CSV files with LINQ, just like it would be regular database.
+No need to write custom data model, mappings, etc.

-Driver automatically generates new data types for every CSV file with corresponding properties and mappings for all columns.
+- Driver automatically generates new data types for every CSV file with corresponding properties and mappings for all columns.
-Based on column and file names, possible relations between CSV tables are detected and generated.
+- Based on column and file names, possible relations between CSV tables are detected and generated.
+- Single class generation allows to join similar files and query over them.
+Might not work well for files with relations.

 Website
 --